Mitsinjo means as much as “looking ahead” or “planning the future”.

-Mitsinjos biggest treasure is the diversity of frogs.
+Mitsinjo’s biggest treasure is the diversity of frogs.
 Andasibe is known for its extreme richness in frog species.
 More than one hundred species can be found in the fascinating fauna in and around the reserve.
 Almost none occur outside Madagascar, among them common species such as Boophis pyrrhus, Boophis luteus, or Boophis viridis, but also rare species such as Mantella crocea.
 However, Mistinjo is not only famous for its amphibians: The forest is home to Madagascar’s largest lemur, the Indri.
-Diademed sifakas and wooly lemurs (Avahi laniger) are only a part of the various rare animals that you can watch here.
+Diademed sifakas and wooly lemurs are only a part of the various rare animals that you can watch here.
 Concerning reptiles, the reserve has a large amount of chameleons Calumma brevicorne, smaller Calumma nasutum, and Calumma emelinae and the bright colored Calumma parsonii cristifer, but also leaf-tailed geckos, snakes such as the Malagasy Tree Boa, and other beauties of nature.

 Since Mitsinjo is a communally led reserve and not a national park, you can do nocturnals there, too.
-Let the magic of the night happen and hear all the countless frog calling in the dark!
+Let the magic of the night happen and hear all the countless frogs calling in the dark!